Executive Summary

 EDS directly addresses some long-standing frustrations with AEM development:

-• Ideal for content-driven sites – EDS optimises delivering content-heavy sites with excellent performance, allowing for simple interactive elements without shifting to a full application architecture.
+Ideal for content-driven sites – EDS is optimised to deliver content-heavy sites with excellent performance, enabling simple interactive elements without shifting to a full application architecture.

-• Immaturity – as a relatively new Adobe product, many features and quality-of-life improvements are still missing.
+Rapidly evolving eco-system – as a relatively new Adobe product, many features and quality-of-life improvements are yet to come.

-• Vendor lock-in – EDS is unique to Adobe, hosted by Adobe, and requires an AEM Sites license.
+Integrated hosting model – EDS is unique to Adobe, hosted by Adobe, and requires an AEM Sites license to manage its signature edge-delivery speeds.

-These pitfalls mean EDS isn’t a plug-and-play solution.
+These constraints mean EDS isn’t a plug-and-play solution.
 Leaders must assess whether the trade-offs align with their organisation’s needs and appetite for risk.

 Where EDS Stands Today

-• It has the potential to reshape how websites are built and deployed by offering speed, simplicity, and developer accessibility.
+It has the potential to redefine web deployment by prioritising extreme speed, operational simplicity and developer accessibility.

 Conclusion